Scroll to top

 Studying these evolutionary techniques means the robots adapt to the environment like real living things but under human control.

-Although most of the research is being done by United States, the University of Queensland, in Brisbane Australia, has also done a couple of publications on the subject that you can access here.
+Although most of the research is being done by United States, the University of Queensland, in Brisbane Australia, has also issued a couple of publications on the subject that you can access here.

 xenobots